Sushmitha-Katti/Book-Recomendation/README.md

 ## Run:

-`In a anaconda promt or in the terminal, navigate to the code folder and run one of the following commands: jupyter notebook "malicious_site_detection.ipynb"`
+`In a anaconda prompt or in the terminal, navigate to the code folder and run one of the following commands: jupyter notebook "malicious_site_detection.ipynb"`

 ## Tables Used For Recommendation: